Armenia & Georgia Tour, 15 days

 We leave Bakuriani behind and return to the capital Tbilisi.
 Before we enter the capital, we stop in Mtskheta.
 Mtskheta is the former capital of East Georgia and is believed to be the cradle of the Christian faith.
 This town has some very richly decorated churches.
 The Jvarikerk is beautifully situated on a cliff, with a beautiful view over the city.
 The buildings of Mtskheta were added to the UNESCO World Heritage List in 1994.

 Day 15 Tbilisi

 Tbilisi is the bustling capital of Georgia.
 Here you can find traces of many periods in history.
 From churches, synagogues and mosques to typical Soviet architecture.
 Street life makes a Mediterranean impression, with many busy terraces and food stalls.
-Tbilisi has a very heterogeneous population.
-Azeris, Jews, Kurds and Armenians are mixed up here.
-Here too, on an incline, an immense image from the Soviet period of Mother Georgia towers above the city.
+Tbilisi has a very heterogeneous population with Azeris, Jews, Kurds and Armenians.
+Here too, on an incline, is an immense image of Mother Georgia from the Soviet period towers above the city.

-Because of its location in a narrow valley along the river Mtkwari you have a nice view of the city from many sides, in which there is a lot of greenery.
+Because of its location in a narrow valley along the river Mtkwari you have a nice view of the city from many sides, which is surrounded by green.
 On the river you will find the old town with many wooden houses, the Sioni Cathedral and an old caravanserai.
 In the new part of the city it is good to stay on the Rustaveli boulevard where the parliament and the opera house are located.

 The monk cells of the Lavra Monastery are built against and in the mountains in David Gareja.
 This particularly impressive semi-desert area is located near the border of Azerbaijan.
 A walk of about 2 hours will take you to the caves of this monastery with frescoes further down the mountain.